A brief guide to the key legal and tax considerations

 The purchase of real estate in Switzerland by non-residents has been restricted since the 1960s.
 Over the years, these rules have been subject to various changes and liberalizations.
 Today, these rules are set forth in the “Federal Law on the Acquisition of Real Estate by Persons Abroad”, also known as the Lex Koller.
 The Lex Koller restricts the purchase of certain types of real estate in Switzerland by foreigners, foreign-based companies and Swiss-based companies controlled by foreigners (referred to collectively herein as “non-residents”).
 There is another important restriction which is known as the Lex Weber.
 Enacted in 2013 following a referendum narrowly passed in 2012, this act limits the number of secondary residences in tourist areas to a maximum of 20%.

-In this note we focus on the Lex Koller which imposes the principal restrictions on foreigners seeking to buy Swiss real estate.
+In this note we focus primarily on the Lex Koller which imposes the principal restrictions on foreigners seeking to buy Swiss real estate.
 Under the Lex Koller, non-resident individuals are defined as:

 - Foreign nationals living outside Switzerland.

 - Foreign nationals living in Switzerland who are neither citizens of the European Union (“EU”) nor European Free Trade Association (“EFTA”) member states, nor Swiss permanent residents (holders of C residence permits).

 This note focuses on foreign nationals living outside Switzerland.